- Juvenile Absence Epilepsy (JAE) is one of the commonest forms of epilepsy in adolescence.

 - Not usually required.

-- JAE is thought to be a lifelong disorder, although seizures can be very well controlled in ~70% to 80% of patients.
+- JAE is thought to be a lifelong disorder, although seizures can be well controlled in ~70% to 80% of patients.
+A significant cohort however, do require long-term medications, sometimes > one drug.

 - Sodium valproate is often very effective.
-However, for women of child bearing age there are concerns of teratogenicity.
-Other alternatives are lamotrigine, clobazam or ethosuximide in combination with one of the former drugs (ethosuximide does not control GTCS).
+However, for women of child bearing age there are serious concerns of teratogenicity.
+Other alternatives are lamotrigine, clobazam or ethosuximide, sometimes in combination (ethosuximide does not control GTCS).

 Discussion with family